-Possession of a firearm on or within 1,000 feet of school grounds is prohibited, except under the limited circumstances specified in Comprehensive School Safety Plan 14 of 34 6/6/25 Penal Code 626.9.
+Possession of a firearm on or within 1,000 feet of school grounds is prohibited, except under the limited circumstances specified in Penal Code 626.9.
 School grounds include, but are not limited to, school buildings, fields, storage areas, and parking lots.
 (Penal Code 626.9)